 As fur parents, any sign of discomfort or sickness is a cause for worry.
-And one of the most common reasons for panic among dog owners is the appearance of crusty scabs on our dog’s skin.
+And one of the most common reasons for panic among dog owners is the presence of crusty scabs on our dog’s skin.

 These unsightly patches are often accompanied by behavioral changes.
 Your dog may be itching, licking, or nibbling the area.
-Increased verbalization in the form of whining, attempts to protect the area from being touched, and signs of aggression may be observed.
+Increased verbalization in the form of whining, attempts to protect the area from being touched, and signs of aggression may also be observed.

 And while the veterinarian has the diagnostic tools to find out what’s wrong and how to treat it, she will need your expertise as your dog’s best friend to narrow down the long list of reasons why your dog is developing these scabs.

 The skin is every animal’s first line of defense against the environment.
 As such, we can expect that it meets many different kinds of pathogens and irritants that could potentially cause this reaction.
 But the skin is also the largest organ in the body, and it interacts with our internal organs in intricate ways that we do not even fully understand.
 This means that what happens inside an animal’s body could manifest on the outside.